-None of the Company's interest rate contracts qualify for hedge accounting treatment and, accordingly, the Company records the fair value of the agreements as an asset or liability and the change in any period as income or expense of the period in which the change occurs.
+None of the Company's outstanding interest rate contracts qualify for hedge accounting treatment and, accordingly, the Company records the fair value of the agreements as an asset or liability and the change in any period as income or expense of the period in which the change occurs.

-The following presents the fair value of interest rate contracts included in the consolidated balance sheets:
+The following presents the fair value of interest rate contracts included in the consolidated balance sheets (in millions):

-Assets Liab Liabilities Fair Value Fair ' Value Derivative type Classification April 24, 2010 April 25, 2009 Classification April 24, 2010 April 25, 2009 Interest rate contracts Other noncurrent assets \$11.7 \$2.6 Other noncurrent liabilities \$12.6 \$4.3
+Assets Liabilities Fair Value Fair ' Value Derivative type Classification April 30, 2011 April 24, 2010 Classification April 30, 2011 April 24, 2010 Interest rate contracts Other noncurrent assets \$5.5 \$11.7 Other noncurrent liabilities \$5.6 \$12.6

-The following presents the effect of interest rate contracts on the consolidated statements of income:
+The following presents the effect of interest rate and foreign currency contracts on the consolidated statements of income (in millions):

+recogni) rivative

-Gain (loss) recognized on derivativ Classification of gain (loss) Fiscal Year Derivative type recognized on derivative 2010 2009 2008 Interest rate contracts Other income (expense), net (\$0.9) (\$1.3) (\$0.7)
+Classification of gain (loss) I iscal Yea ır

+Derivative type recognized on derivative 2011 2010 2009

+Interest rate contracts Other income (expense), net (\$0.1) (\$0.9) (\$1.3)

+Foreign currency contracts Other

+income(expense), net (\$1.9) \$ 0.0 \$ 0.0

-See also Note 7 for information on two forward starting interest rate swaps which were entered into and settled during the fourth quarter of fiscal 2008 and Note 13 for detail on an accelerated share repurchase agreement entered into in the fourth quarter of fiscal 2008 and settled on June 18, 2008.
+See also Note 7 for information on two forward starting interest rate swaps which were entered into and settled during the fourth quarter of fiscal 2008.